sandeepseeram-techfirst/Cloud-Native-Bootcamp/AI_Engineering/introduction.md

 ###### Note: Achieving quality in an AI system depends mostly on three aspects: the life-cycle processes, the software architecture, and the AI model.
+The quality of the AI model, in turn, depends on the data quality.